devsecopsbiz/cookbook/README.md

         ![](img/AzureDevOpsLab-Builds-04.png)

-    4. Now select the *Source Repository* `SmartHotel360-Website`, the recently imported repository:
+    4. Now select the *Source Repository* `SmartHotel360-Website`, by pressing *Get sources*, *Azure Repos Git* and selecting the correct repository on the *Repository* dropdown:

         ![](img/AzureDevOpsLab-Builds-05.png)

-    5. To finish, enable the *Continuous integration* trigger:
+    5. To finish, enable the *Continuous integration* trigger by navigating to *Triggers* and selecting *Enable continuous integration*:

         ![](img/AzureDevOpsLab-Builds-trigger.png)

-        Save by pressing the **Save** button, confirming the save on the popup:
+        Save by pressing the **Save** button, confirming the save on the popup (no neeed to change anything on the *Select folder* or add a Comment):

         ![](img/Save.png)